mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ### 1.3 IntelliJ IDEA

 This project is set up using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-IntelliJ IDEA is an integrated development environment developed by JetBrains, of which the community edition can be downloaded and used for free.
+A brief description of IntelliJ IDEA is given in the [IntelliJ IDEA section](../#22-intellij-idea) of [Challenges > Java](..).

-IntelliJ IDEA comes with a [detailed online documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html), which contains a step-by-step [guide for setting up a Maven project](https://www.jetbrains.com/help/idea/maven-support.html#create_new_maven_project).
+IntelliJ IDEA's [detailed online documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html) contains a step-by-step [guide for setting up a Maven project](https://www.jetbrains.com/help/idea/maven-support.html#create_new_maven_project).

-The [.idea](.idea) folder of this project contains several IntelliJ-IDEA-related files.
+The [.idea](.idea) folder of this project contains several IntelliJ-IDEA-related configuration files.
 A few of these files are highlighted below.

 #### 1.3.1 Code styles